-This super simple Asian Fish with Ginger and Soy recipe will become your new go-to weeknight meal that everyone will love!
+This super simple Asian Fish Recipe will become your new go-to weeknight meal that everyone will love!

-Every time I make it, I’m transported to the Asian market in Singapore, sitting at a large, round communal dinner table with fragrant sesame oil, ginger, garlic and lemon grass wafting through the air.
+Every time I make this Asian fish with ginger and soy recipe, I'm transported to the Asian market in Singapore, sitting at a round communal dinner table with fragrant sesame oil, ginger, garlic and lemon grass wafting through the air.
 The sound of families laughing, music and vendors and chefs calling out orders.

 Pull up a chair.
 I’ve saved you a seat.
 I hope you ordered your own fish…